 Imagination allows us to conceive of alternative possibilities and new ideas.
-Imagining is "possibility thinking" as Jeffrey and Craft (2004) assert.
-Through being encouraged to pose questions and to identify problems and issues together, learners can debate and discuss their thinking and are brought into the heart of the teaching and learning process as co-participants (Jeffrey & Craft, 2004).
+Imagining is "possibility thinking," as Jeffrey and Craft (2004) assert.
+Through being encouraged to pose questions and to identify problems and issues together, learners can debate and discuss their thinking; they are brought into the heart of the teaching and learning process as co-participants (Jeffrey & Craft, 2004).

-Educators negotiate their role as 'teachers' and their notion of what learning is and can become.
-The pedagogies described here do not assume that what needs to be 'taught' is entirely clear.
-Instead they seek to set up a situation in which creativity and learning open-up possibilities for seeing the ordinary and the everyday afresh.
+Educators negotiate their role as teachers and their notion of what learning is and can become.
+The pedagogies described here do not assume that what needs to be taught is entirely clear.
+Instead, they seek to set up a situation in which creativity and learning open up possibilities for seeing the ordinary and the everyday afresh.
 Creative learning strategies can offer support for a community undergoing a process of change.
-Changes in our local landscapes call in to question our relationships with each other because what is new causes us to reflect upon that which already exists.
+Changes in our local landscapes call into question our relationships with each other because what is new causes us to reflect upon that which already exists.
 New homes and streets cause us to see the existing ones in a new light.
-Existing communities understand themselves differently to the ways in which newcomers experience a place.
-Therefore, a pedagogical approach that is constructed within the community that it is for is appropriate.
-Such a pedagogy could be described as an 'ecology of practice' to use Stronach et al's (2002) term for describing how pedagogy emerges out of the context and culture within which learning takes place.
+Existing communities understand themselves differently than the ways in which newcomers experience a place.
+Therefore, a pedagogical approach that is constructed within the target community is appropriate.
+Such a pedagogy could be described as an "ecology of practice," to use Stronach et al's (2002) term for describing how pedagogy emerges out of the context and culture within which learning takes place.
 Art can get people talking together and thinking about familiar places in new ways.
-Art practice is a tool for learning and for research, as Sullivan (2006) asserts "Art practice, in its most elemental form, is an educational act for the intent is to provoke dialogue and to initiate change" (p.
+Art practice is a tool for learning and for research; as Sullivan (2006) asserts, "Art practice, in its most elemental form, is an educational act for the intent is to provoke dialogue and to initiate change" (p.
 33).
-As art practice in education promotes dialogue and exchange and creative pedagogies provoke exploration and seeing the world anew: together they can provide an opportunity to attend to social and political issues.
-To perceive, to think, to make judgements and to imagine alternatives: these are all attitudes of mind associated with art practice.
-They all connect us with the world, judgment in particular connects thinking with the world.
+As art practice in education promotes dialogue and

+4 The residency program is the backbone of the Art Programme for North West Cambridge Development.
+Each year artists are appointed to work in collaboration with University of Cambridge departments and to engage with the North West Cambridge Development site's existing and future communities.
+The Contemporary Art Society and InSite Arts curate the artists in residence program; artists are selected annually by the North West Cambridge Development Public exchange and creative pedagogies provoke exploration and seeing the world anew, together they can provide an opportunity to attend to social and political issues.
+To perceive, to think, to make judgments and to imagine alternatives: these are all attitudes of mind associated with art practice.
+They all connect us with the world; judgment in particular connects thinking with the world.
 As such, judging is one of the most political of our mental abilities.
-Art education is not simply about teaching people to think about art but about teaching them simply to think, to decide, to judge.
+Art education is not simply about teaching people to think about art, but about teaching them simply to think, to decide, and to judge.

-The relation Between Imagination and Inclusion
+The Relation between Imagination and Inclusion